|

 Farewell to England

-The good ship Speedwell carried its passengers safely back to
+The good ship Speedwell carried its passengers safely back

-daring venture.
-At the insistence of the financial backers of the voyage, the
+the daring venture.
+At the insistence of the financial backers of the voyage,

-life in America.
+better life in America.
 A second ship, the Mayflower, was acquired and William

 Bradford became the group's leader.
 When all was ready the Pilgrims boarded two